 It is my pleasure to welcome you to the InterContinental Amstel Amsterdam.
 My Concierge team and I are truly delighted to be able to look after you while you stay with us and we will be more than pleased to assist you in any way.

-The Intercontinental Amstel Hotel has been the most prestigious Hotel in the country for more then 145 years.
-The tastefully decorated rooms, easy layout of the Hotel, Michelin awarded restaurant, delightful Healthclub, make it a very comfortable and enjoyable place to be!
-Our beautiful terraces during the summer months are a real treat, while throughout the year our exclusive river boats outside the Hotel will enable our guests a tour of the historical canals.
+The Intercontinental Amstel Hotel has been the most prestigious Hotel in the country for almost 150 years.
+The tastefully decorated rooms, easy layout of the Hotel, Michelin awarded restaurant, tranquil ambiance of the Healthclub, make it a very comfortable and enjoyable place to be!
+Our beautiful terraces during the summer months are a real treat, while throughout the year our exclusive saloon boats outside the Hotel will enable our guests a tour of the historical canals.

 A table with spectacular views over the river Amstel will be waiting for you at our Amstel Brasserie.
 After lunch you can walk along the canals to the Hermitage or Van Gogh museum.
-Enjoy the latest collection at Hermitage of Rembrandt or Van Gogh paintings on display and then, should you wish to buy an old master piece or some unusual antiquities as souvenirs, we suggest you finish your afternoon walking along the Spiegelkwartier antiques district.
+Enjoy the latest collection at Hermitage on display and then, if you wish to buy an old master piece or some unusual antiquities as souvenirs, we suggest you to finish your afternoon walk along the Spiegelkwartier antiques district.
 Cross the bridge opposite the Rijksmuseum to get to this charming quarter or do some shopping in the nine streets area where you can find all the boutique shops.
 After this, return to the hotel for our famous Afternoon Tea.

-To finish the perfect Amsterdam day, we recommend a visit to the Royal Concertbuilding (Concertgebouw).
-Located right across the Museumplein, a concert by the Royal Concertgebouw Orchestra in this venue is a real treat.
+To finish the perfect Amsterdam day, we recommend a visit to the Royal Concert building (Concertgebouw), located right across the Museumplein.
+A concert by the Royal Concertgebouw Orchestra in this venue is a real treat.
 The acoustics are among the best in the world.
-For dinner we give you two choices: either start off the evening with a pre-theatre meal in the restaurant adjacent to the Concertgebouw, called Keyzer Bodega, or for an after concert dinner a table with spectacular views over the Amstel River is waiting for you at our very own restaurant La Rive.
+For dinner we give you two choices: either start off the evening with a pre-theatre meal in the restaurant adjacent to the Concertgebouw, called Keyzer Bodega, or for an after concert dinner a table with spectacular views over the Amstel River is waiting for you at our Michelin awarded restaurant La Rive.
 Unwind with a signature cocktail after a packed day at A bar.

-Bicycles are the fastest and most efficient way of exploring the city, however they can also be a bit of a nuisance when walking around the city.
+Bicycles are the fastest and most efficient way to explore the city, however they can also be a bit of a nuisance when walking around the city.
 Before crossing the road, make always sure you look in all directions as you cannot normally hear their approach.

 Amsterdam is a very flat and compact city and as a result the city centre is easy to walk around.
 If you get lost, simply find a nearby main canal (Singel, Herengracht, Keizersgracht or Prinsengracht) and walk in the direction of rising house numbers, which will finally bring you back onto the Amstel river.
 When reaching the Amstel river, you should be able to see the Intercontinental Amstel Hotel on your right.